New York Minimum Wage for 2017, 2018

-The current minimum wage rate in New York is $9.70 per hour.
+The current minimum wage rate in New York is $10.40 per hour.
 This listed rate is for most employers in New York State.
-The minimum wage in New York City is $11.00 per hour for large employers and $10.50 per hour for small employers.
-The minimum wage for Long Island and Westchester Counties is $10.00.
-Tipped wages in New York may vary, depending on the amount of tips received per hour, and are described in the tipped minimum wage section.
-In 2013, New York's legislature approved a bill to raise the state minimum wage from $7.25 to $9.00 per hour over several years.
-Current minimum wage rates for Fast Food Workers in New York State is $10.75 per hour and in New York City is $12.00 per hour.
-They have been increased on December 31, 2016, with regular increases in the state through 2021 and in New York City through 2018.
+The minimum wage in New York City is $13.00 per hour for large employers and $12.00 per hour for small employers.
+The minimum wage for Long Island and Westchester Counties is $11.00.
+Tipped wages in New York may vary, by firm size, industry and amount of earned tips.
+The tipped wage ranges from $7.50 to $11.05 per hour.
+Current minimum wage rates for Fast Food Workers in New York State is $11.75 per hour and in New York City is $13.50 per hour.
+There are regular increases in the state through 2021 and in New York City through 2018.
 The scheduled increases for Fast Food Workers will continue as follows:

 New York allows employers to make deductions to the applicable minimum wage rate for tips received, meals, or lodging provided to an employee.
 There are few exceptions to New York's minimum wage - farm workers, who are exempt in many other states, must earn at least $8.25 in New York.

 New York employers may not pay you under $10.40 per hour unless you or your occupation are specifically exempt from the minimum wage under state or federal law.

 If you have questions about the New York minimum wage, please ask us and someone will respond to you as soon as possible.
 Looking for a new job?
 Use the free New York job search utility to find local job openings hiring now.